eirikeg1/dribbling-detection-algorithm/README.md

     At this point, the project should be ready to build and run.

-## Dataset

-* This tool is designed for the SoccerNet GSR 2024 dataset.
-* A simple way to download the data is through the official [Hugging Face dataset](https://huggingface.co/datasets/SoccerNet/SN-GSR-2025).
-* The official challenge repository, with other instructions of how to download the data can be found at [sn-gamestate](https://github.com/SoccerNet/sn-gamestate)
-* Refer to the official [SoccerNet website](https://www.soccer-net.org/) for more information about soccernet and their challenges/datasets

 ## Building & Running

 Simply run:
 ```bash
 cargo run
 ```

-## Configurations
-Adjust paths, parallelism, and other runtime parameters in ```config.toml```.